QQUASKtp/UAS_SfM/README.rst

 https://micmac.ensg.eu/index.php/Install

-If you have a lot of CPU cores, it is almost always better not to bother with GPU aided processing on MicMac in its current state as with lots of jobs/images it will overload the GPU memory.
+**If you have a lot of CPU cores, it is almost always better not to bother with GPU aided processing on MicMac in its current state as with lots of jobs/images it will overload the GPU memory.**

-The only case in which I have found GPU processing to be any use is with my MaltBatch.py script - but you have to manage the no of CPU cores and watch image size/numbers.
+The only case in which I have found GPU processing to be any use is with my MaltBatch.py (deprecated)  script - but you have to manage the no of CPU cores and watch image size/numbers.

 If you have relatively few CPU cores, then GPU accerallation is probably more meritful.